-The 30-day post-evaluation period was open from September 7,2016 to October 7, 2016.
-During this commenting period, NQF received 8 comments from 3 member organizations and 3 members of the public.
-These included measure specific comments as well as comments about the draft report in general.
-The Committee discussed these comments during a post comment period conference callon October 25, 2016.
-Overall, the comments received on the draft report were in support of the Committee's recommendations.
+The 30-day post-evaluation period was open from September 7, 2016 to October 7, 2016.
+During this commenting period, NQF received eight comments from three member organizations and three members of the public.
+These included measure-specific comments as well as comments about the draft report in general.
+The Committee discussed these comments during a post-comment period conference call on October 25, 2016.
+Overall, the comments received on the draft report supported the Committee's recommendations.